EDITION 10 about OBOO,

 $91.50 for residences, and from $31.26 to 39.28 for accessory

 buildings.
-Now ask yourself: construction costs must vary
+Ask yourself: construction costs must vary

 by square footage, but why should permit costs?
 A home double the

-foot" except a grab for
+foot" is just a grab for higher fees.

 buildings weren't suffering a rash of falling down or burning